-The new functionality implemented in Version 5 allows Users to easily create a statistical model to find anomalies in data containing a large number of dimension values.
-This process can surface specific anomalies across thousand of records and dimensions, allowing reports and metrics to be easily created with this reduced information.
+Metric Insights allows Users to easily create a Statistical Model to find anomalies in data containing a large number of Dimension Values.
+This process can surface specific anomalies across thousand of records and Dimensions, allowing Reports and Metrics to be easily created with this reduced information.

 In our example, the All data View of the Dataset provides the following:

 - Sales amount